-John Gillis has been in practice for over two decades, involved in hundreds of residential, commercial, educational and institutional projects.
+John Gillis has been in practice for over three decades, involved in hundreds of residential, commercial, educational and institutional projects.
 He has had roles of architect, interior designer, furniture designer, cabinet designer, lighting designer, construction manager, and developer, in various combinations on different projects.

 University training 1965-70: